AvaniImpetus/leaplogic-ai/docs/leaplogic/teradata_to_pyspark.md

 # Teradata to PySpark (AWS Glue) Conversion Guide - LeapLogic

-## Overview
+## Overview: What is LeapLogic and How Does It Convert Teradata to PySpark?

+**Question:** What is LeapLogic?
+How does LeapLogic convert Teradata to PySpark?
+How does LeapLogic convert Teradata to AWS Glue?

-This document details how **LeapLogic** converts Teradata database objects to **PySpark** for AWS Glue.
-LeapLogic's automated migration engine analyzes Teradata schemas, queries, and logic, then generates equivalent PySpark code following AWS best practices.
+**Answer:** LeapLogic is an automated database migration platform that converts Teradata database objects to PySpark for AWS Glue.
+LeapLogic's automated migration engine analyzes Teradata schemas, queries, stored procedures, views, and logic, then generates equivalent PySpark code following AWS best practices.

+LeapLogic handles:
+- Data type conversions (BYTEINT, VARCHAR, CLOB, BLOB, TIMESTAMP, etc.)
+- Query transformations (UPDATE, DELETE, INSERT, TRUNCATE)
+- Function translations (NULLIFZERO, ZEROIFNULL, TO_DATE, etc.)
+- QUALIFY clause conversion to derived tables
+- Cross-platform query conversion (Iceberg & Redshift)

 ---

-## 1. Data Type Conversion
+## 1. Data Type Conversions: How Does LeapLogic Convert Teradata Data Types to PySpark?

+**Question:** How does LeapLogic convert Teradata data types to PySpark?
+What are the data type mappings for AWS Glue?

-LeapLogic automatically converts Teradata data types to their PySpark equivalents during migration.
+**Answer:** LeapLogic automatically converts Teradata data types to their PySpark equivalents during migration.
 Below are the detailed conversions performed by LeapLogic.

-### Integer Type Conversions
+### How Does LeapLogic Convert Teradata Integer Types (BYTEINT, SMALLINT, INTEGER, BIGINT) to PySpark?

+**Question:** How is BYTEINT converted in PySpark?
+What does LeapLogic convert BYTEINT, SMALLINT, INTEGER, BIGINT to?

 **BYTEINT → int**
 LeapLogic converts Teradata's BYTEINT data type (storing values from -128 to 127) to PySpark's standard `int` type.
 When LeapLogic encounters a column like `status BYTEINT`, it generates PySpark code with `status int`.
 This is commonly used for boolean-like flags, status codes, or small counters.
 For example, values like 1 (active), 0 (inactive), or -1 (error state) are preserved during conversion.